alexandrust88/argocd-basics-training/content/en/docs/05/kustomize.md

 {{% /alert %}}

-## Task {{% param sectionnumber %}}.3: Create a second application representing the production stage
+## Task   .3: Create a second application representing the production stage

 Let's now also deploy an application for the production stage.